appscode/blog/content/post/kubedb-v2024.8.21/index.md

   - **Singlestore**: alma-8.7.10-95e2357384, alma-8.5.30-4f46ab16a5
   - **Solr**: 9.6.1

 This post lists all the major changes done in this release since the last release.
-Find the detailed changelogs [HERE](https://github.com/kubedb/CHANGELOG) .
+Find the detailed changelogs [HERE](https://github.com/kubedb/CHANGELOG/blob/master/releases/v2024.8.21/README.md) .
 Now, you can proceed to the details of the features and updates included in the release.

+> **Note**: **If you are a KubeDB managed PostgreSQL user, then first you have to upgrade your KubeDB version to v2024.6.4 in order to upgrade your KubeDB to this latest release.
+If you are already in kubedb-v2024.6.4, then you have to update your kubedb-provisioner deployment image with `ghcr.io/kubedb/kubedb-provisioner:v0.46.2`.**

 ### Key Changes

 In previous releases, KubeDB utilized `kubedb.com/v1alpha2` APIVersion for the databases mentioned above, with the `db.spec.podTemplateSpec` sourced from [kmodules.xyz/offshoot-api/api/v1](https://pkg.go.dev/kmodules.xyz/offshoot-api@v0.30.0/api/v1#PodTemplateSpec).
-As we have introduced kubedb.com/v1 APIVersion in this release, the `db.spec.podTemplateSpec` now comes from [kmodules.xyz/offshoot-api/api/v2](https://pkg.go.dev/kmodules.xyz/offshoot-api@v0.30.0/api/v2#PodTemplateSpec).
+As we have introduced `kubedb.com/v1` APIVersion in this release, the `db.spec.podTemplateSpec` now sources from [kmodules.xyz/offshoot-api/api/v2](https://pkg.go.dev/kmodules.xyz/offshoot-api@v0.30.0/api/v2#PodTemplateSpec).
 The changes introduced in these two PodSpecs are listed below.